 To make either a Latte or Cappuccino you need an espresso machine with a milk steam wand and a milk frother for the amount of milk you are going to froth.

-On a extremely tight budget, you COULD use a Aeropress in a pinch but you will still need a way to froth the milk with something like a Electric Milk Frother.
+If you travelling or camping you can use a Aeropress or if you are on a budget you could use a Moka Pot, but in either case you will still need a way to froth the milk.
+In which case you should get something like a Electric Milk Frother.